 Gala Campground is located off U.S. 220, 4 miles south of Eagle Rock.
 The primitive style campground features many river front sites and has been designed for tent camping for paddle in or drive in customers.
 Each of the 12 large campsites are numbered and include a fire ring, picnic table, parking area, and level tent area.
 Portable toilets and a dumpster are available.
 Due to its wilderness style and low impact design, only small RVs or trailers are allowed; no hookups or generators.

 Goose Dam Campground is set in a tranquil setting on 10 acres with a catch and release fishing pond.
 Tent sites are situated along a stream and there are RV sites with water, sewer, and electric hookups.
 Amenities include a bath house, laundry, playground, fire pits, and more.

-Goose Point Park is nestled on the shores of Philpott Reservoir; the lake covers 2,900 acres and has 100 miles of shoreline.
+Goose Point Park is nestled on the shores of Philpott Lake; the lake covers 2,900 acres and has 100 miles of shoreline.
 The area offers camping, day-use facilities, trails, beaches, and more.